maitmansour/PhotoEditor/README.md

 ![PhotoEditor Exit Confirmation](https://i.imgur.com/T4YXLgh.png)

+## How to get .JAR from Netbeans
+- Clean and Build
+- Go to dist Folder (On Project Repository)
+- You will find the JAR file there !

 ## How to use
 - Import project to Netbeans
 - Build and clean
 - Run and enjoy !
-- Task

-## How to get .JAR from Netbeans
-- Clean and Build
-- Go to dist Folder (On Project Repository)
-- You will find the JAR file there !